Efficiency of higher-order algorithms for minimizing composite functions: Introduction

 Note that the optimization scheme in \cite{DoiNes:21} belongs to the class of \textit{higher-order methods}.
-Such methods are popular due to their performance in dealing with ill conditioning and fast rates of convergence, see e.g., \cite{BriGar:17,CarGou:11,carGo17,GraNes:19,GasDvu:19,NesPol:06,Nes:20,Nes:20Inxt,NecDan:20}.
-For example, first-order methods achieve convergence rates of order $\mathcal{O}(1/k)$ for smooth convex optimization \cite{Mai:15,Nes:13}, while higher-order methods of order $p >1$ have converge rates $\mathcal{O}(1/k^p)$ for minimizing $p$ smooth convex objective functions \cite{GraNes:19,GasDvu:19,Nes:20,Nes:20Inxt,NecDan:20}.
+Such methods are popular due to their performance in dealing with ill conditioning and fast rates of convergence, see e.g., \cite{BriGar:17,carGo17,GraNes:19,Nes:20,Nes:20Inxt,NecDan:20}.
+For example, first-order methods achieve convergence rates of order $\mathcal{O}(1/k)$ for smooth convex optimization \cite{Mai:15,Nes:13}, while higher-order methods of order $p >1$ have converge rates $\mathcal{O}(1/k^p)$ for minimizing $p$ smooth convex objective functions \cite{GraNes:19,Nes:20,Nes:20Inxt,NecDan:20}.
 Accelerated variants of higher-order methods were also developed e.g., in \cite{Gas:19,Nes:20,Nes:20Inxt}.
-Local convergence results for higher-order methods in convex and nonconvex settings were given in \cite{DoiNes:21,NecDan:20}.
 Recently, \cite{NecDan:20} provided a unified framework for the convergence analysis of higher-order optimization algorithms for solving simple composite optimization problems using the \textit{majorization-minimization} approach.
 This is a technique that approximate an objective function by a majorization function, which can be minimized in closed form or its solution computed fast, yielding a solution or some acceptable improvement.
-Note that papers such as \cite{BolChe:20,Mai:15,RazHon:13,LanHun:00} use a first-order majorization-minimization approach to build a model (i.e., use only gradient information), while \cite{NecDan:20} uses higher-order derivatives to build such a model.
-However, global complexity bounds for higher-order methods based on the majorization-minimization principle for solving general composite optimization problem \eqref{eq:optpb} are not yet given.
-This is the goal of this work. \\
+Note that papers such as \cite{BolChe:20,Mai:15} use a first-order majorization-minimization approach to build a model (i.e., use only gradient information), while \cite{NecDan:20} uses higher-order derivatives to build such a model. \textit{However, global complexity bounds for higher-order methods based on the majorization-minimization principle for solving composite problem \eqref{eq:optpb} are not yet given.} This is the goal of this work.